Wamphyre/X360-TU-Manager/README.md

 ## 🎮 Enjoy Your Updated Games!

 X360 TU Manager makes it easy to keep your Xbox 360 games updated with the latest patches and improvements.
+Whether you prefer USB installation or direct FTP upload, your games will be updated and ready to play!
 Happy gaming! 🎯

+## 🚀 Quick Start Guide

+1. **Download TUs**: Login → Select Games Folder → Search and Download TUs
+2. **Option A - USB**: Prepare USB → Copy to USB drive → Install on Xbox 360
+3. **Option B - FTP**: Configure FTP → Upload to Xbox → Ready to play immediately!